Search Google or Type a URL: What’s the Better Approach?

 How It Works:

-- If you don’t know the exact URL.
+- You don’t know the exact site address.

 Disadvantages: